MRtrix3/mrtrix3/docs/reference/commands/sh2metric.rst

-.. _sh2power:
+.. _sh2metric:

-sh2power
+sh2metric
 ===================

 Synopsis
 --------

-Compute the total power of a spherical harmonics image
+Compute voxel-wise metrics from one or more spherical harmonics images

 Usage
 --------

 ::

-    sh2power [ options ]  SH power
+    sh2metric [ options ]  SH [ SH ... ] metric power

--  *SH*: the input spherical harmonics coefficients image.
+-  *SH*: the input spherical harmonics coefficients image
+-  *metric*: the metrc to compute; one of: entropy,power
--  *power*: the output power image.
+-  *power*: the output metric image

 Description
 -----------

+Depending on the particular metric being computed, the command may only accept a single input SH image; wheras other metrics may accept multiple SH images as input (eg. ODFs) and compute a single scalar output image.

+The various metrics available are detailed individually below.

+"entropy": this metric computes the entropy (in nits, ie. logarithm base e) of one or more spherical harmonics functions.
+This can be thought of as being inversely proportional to the overall "complexity" of the (set of) spherical harmonics function(s).

-This command computes the sum of squared SH coefficients, which equals the mean-squared amplitude of the spherical function it represents.
+"power": this metric computes the sum of squared SH coefficients, which equals the mean-squared amplitude of the spherical function it represents.

 The spherical harmonic coefficients are stored according to the conventions described in the main documentation, which can be found at the following link:  |br|
 https://mrtrix.readthedocs.io/en/3.0.4/concepts/spherical_harmonics.html